sid-indonesia/OpenSRP-2.0-FHIR-Server-Docs/README.md

 # Steps

 - Follow the steps within [./projects/OpenSRP-2/namespaces/team-based-care-dev/README.md](./projects/OpenSRP-2/namespaces/team-based-care-dev/README.md#steps)
-- If using DBMS cloud service such as [Google Cloud SQL](https://cloud.google.com/sql/), create database via the cloud console or SQL client, the database name needs to be the same name as the one being referenced in the server applications configurations files.
+- Create database via the cloud console or SQL client, the database name needs to be the same name as the one being referenced in the server applications configurations files.
 - Create DB user(s) for the database, and the least privileges permissions for each user(s).
 See [sample SQL script for modifying permissions](./permissions.sql).
-- In older versions of HAPI FHIR JPA Server (< [6.6.0](https://hapifhir.io/hapi-fhir/docs/introduction/changelog.html#changes-24)), change data type of `public.hfj_res_ver.res_text_vc` from `varchar(4000)` to `text` in HAPI FHIR database.
-The [GitHub Issue](https://github.com/hapifhir/hapi-fhir/pull/4763).
-- Restart FHIR Gateway after all other components ready to serve to avoid issue related to `JWT verification failed with error: The Token's Signature resulted invalid when verified using the Algorithm: SHA256withRSA`

 # Useful Commands